American Boy | Chords + Lyrics

 Would you be my American boy?

-American Boy Chords: Learn the progressions
+American Boy Chords: A Deep Dive into the Harmonic Structure

 | Em/B | B/F# | Am7 | Am13 Am7 Am9 |